ChanWenLe/ChanWenLe/README.md

 ### Natural Language Processing

 1. Sentiment Analysis: Amazon Fashion Review Text Analysis - [Read More](https://kfkyyian1.github.io/linetableaudashboard/)
-- A dashboard of marketing communication pushes on the brand's profile.
-The objective is to provide the marketing team with insights into message performance, follower engagement, and trends.
+- Analyse the sentiments expressed in customer reviews within the fashion category.
+The objective is to provide the sellers and platform with valueble insights into customer experiences, enabling them to address concerns and enhance overall satisfaction effectively.
 - Program/File format Used: Python